We tested “Ghostwire Tokyo”, the ghost hunting video game in the Japanese capital

 Le Karakasa-Kozo est a supernatural being from Japanese folklore whose appearance is unforgettable.
 This spirit, which belongs to the family of yokai, looks like an umbrella with a big eye, a hanging tongue and a single leg with which it leaps forward.
 This creature, which we meet in Ghostwire Tokyo, is like this ghost hunting game, available since March 22 on Playstation 5 and PC: more fun than scary, it has a memorable quirk but is above all flawed.

 As its title suggests, Ghostwire Tokyo takes place in the Japanese capital.
-It could even legitimately be called “Ghostwire Shibuya”, because a good part of the adventure takes place in this trendy district: its crowded crossroads – one of the iconic places of modern Japan – serves as the starting point for the adventure.
+It might even legitimately be called “Ghostwire Shibuya”, because a good part of the adventure takes place in this trendy district: its crowded crossroads – one of the iconic places of modern Japan – serves as the starting point for the adventure.
 During the opening cinematic, the area is engulfed by a mysterious fog in contact with which the inhabitants vanish, leaving only their clothes on the ground.
 Akiko owes her salvation to the spirit of a man nicknamed KK, who takes over her body.
 This parasite eventually turns into a powerful companion, which endows the young man with supernatural powers.

 A unique atmosphere